-Another advantage of the TGARCH model is that it contains, as a special case, a model without leverage whose properties are very similar to those of the standard GARCH.
-Such a model is the absolute-value GARCH (AVGARCH) model of Taylor (1986) and Schwert (1989), that comes up by taking $\delta = 0$ in (2).
+Another advantage of the TGARCH model is that it contains, as a special case, a model without leverage, namely the absolute-value GARCH (AVGARCH) model of Taylor (1986) and Schwert (1989), that comes up by taking $\delta = 0$ in (2).
 Thus, model selection can be easily performed by testing the significance of the leverage parameter δ with the usual t-ratio test and/or the Likelihood Ratio test.
-On the other hand, the TGARCH model is a particular case of the Asymmetric Power ARCH (A-PARCH) model proposed by Ding et al (1993) with power parameter equals to one.
-Hence, the asymptotic theory in Pan et al. (2008) and Francq and Zakoian (2013) regarding estimation and hypothesis testing in that general model can be applied.
-By contrast, the asymptotic theory for other popular asymmetric GARCH-type models, like the EGARCH model proposed by Nelson (1991), is scarce.
-Only some results on the consistency of the Gaussian QML estimator in that model can be found in Straumann and Mikosch (2006) and Wintenberger (2013).
+On the other hand, the TGARCH model is a particular case of the Asymmetric Power ARCH (A-PARCH) model proposed by Ding et al (1993).
+Hence, the asymptotic theory in Pan et al. (2008) and Francq and Zakoian (2013) regarding estimation and hypothesis testing in the A-PARCH model can be applied.
+By contrast, the asymptotic theory for other popular asymmetric GARCH-type models is scarce; see, for instance, the results for the estimation of EGARCH models in Straumann and Mikosch (2006), Wintenberger (2013) and Hafner and Linton (2017).